eavonius/powerdelivery/credentials.markdown

 To run powerdelivery using this set of credentials without prompting, once this environment variable has been set *and a Powershell Administrator console has been re-opened* the following command can be run by your build server or another person who has the environment variable set without prompting:

 <div class="console">
-  {% highlight powershell %}pow Release Production -Credential MYDOMAIN\opsuser{% endhighlight %}
+  {% highlight powershell %}pow release production -credential 'MYDOMAIN\opsuser'{% endhighlight %}
 </div>

 **NOTE**: If you have set an environment variable with a key and a build server is failing to authenticate with stored credentials, remember you may need to restart the build server (typically a console application or Windows service if using TeamCity or Team Foundation Server build) to pick up the new environment variable.

+## Using credentials in roles

+TODO

 <br />